 Your Student Health Services medical records are confidential.
 Information will not be released without your consent except for legal subpoenas and for some communicable diseases, which by law must be reported to the Department of Public Health.

-Student Health Services (SHS) offers two positions for clinic student assistants on campus.
+Student Health Services (SHS) has an opening for two clinic student assistants positions on campus.

 Information Desk Attendant